Excercise a high degree of caution in Tunisia due to the high threat of terrorist attack.

 You could encounter petty crime, such as theft, scams, pick pocketing and bag snatching.
 High value items are sometimes stolen from vehicles and hotel rooms.

 Harassment of women, including unwanted physical contact and comments, has been reported.
-Female travellers should take care when travelling alone or at night.
+Travellers should take care when travelling alone or at night.

 - Be alert to pickpockets and bag snatchers, particularly in tourist areas.